Shadow-Draconic-Development/Avrae-Deck-of-Whatever-You-Want/Code/import/import.md

 Allows users (requires administrative privileges) to import custom made decks from generated JSONs to SVAR

 ## Deck Import
-[Deck of Whaterver You Want Generator](https://shadow-draconic-development.github.io/Avrae-Deck-of-Whatever-You-Want/) is where you go to generate custom decks.
+[Deck of Whatever You Want Generator](https://shadow-draconic-development.github.io/Avrae-Deck-of-Whatever-You-Want/) is where you go to generate custom decks.

 - `Add Magic Deck`: Allows you to create a magic deck
     - `(Permanent Cards) Add Card`: Adds card that will shuffle back into the deck